pedrocode-web/template-landingpage/README.md

 - Client Area (login screen and simple dashboard)

 ## 🚫 Notice
-This project is intended for **educational and personal use only**.
+1. This project is intended for **educational and personal use only**.
 Commercial use is not allowed without permission.
+2. This project is only FRONT-END, no BACK-END link was implemented.

 ---